AdobeDocs/core-services.en/help/interface/features/account-preferences.md

 ---
 title: Account Preferences and Notifications
 description: Learn about user profiles and account preferences in Experience Cloud.
-Subscribe to product notifications and get product alerts.
-Learn about browser and language support.
+Subscribe to product notifications for email and [!DNL Slack], and set up product alerts.
 solution: Experience Cloud
 feature: Account Preferences, Notifications, Alerts
 topic: Administration